 - Exclusive Offers Giving your previous customers exclusive discounts or early access to new products makes them feel valued.
 And a valued customer is likely to result in more revenue.

 As a small brand you are afforded the opportunity to recognize your customers as individual people and treat them as such.
 A corporate giant like Amazon will never be able to give each customer that level of attention.
-Use your size to your advantage.
+Use your size to your advantage and create an impactful shopping experience.